AR-Lizama/AR-Lizama/README.md

 - 👋 Hi, I’m @AR-Lizama
-- 👀 I’m interested in in web developer whith React, React native and Electron
+- 👀 I’m interested in in web design.
-- 🌱 I’m currently learning Java Script & React fundaments
+- 🌱 I’m currently a Senior UX-UI Designer
-- 💞️ I’m looking to collaborate on proyects whith HTML, CSS Java Script and React
+- 💞️ I’m looking to collaborate on proyects whith HTML, CSS and a bit of Java Script and open to work with small React proyects.

 <!---
 AR-Lizama/AR-Lizama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.